mmuckley/torchkbnufft/docs/source/basic.rst

    image = adjnufft_ob(kdata, ktraj, interp_mats)

-Sparse matrix multiplication is only implemented for real numbers in PyTorch, so you'll have to pass in floats instead of complex numbers.
+Sparse matrix multiplication is only implemented for real numbers in PyTorch, which can limit their speed.

-The package includes routines for calculating embedded Toeplitz kernels and using them as FFT filters for the forward/backward NUFFT operations [3].
+The package includes routines for calculating `embedded Toeplitz kernels <https://doi.org/10.1007/s002110050101>`_ and using them as FFT filters for the forward/backward NUFFT operations.
 This is very useful for gradient descent algorithms that must use the forward/backward ops in calculating the gradient.
-The following minimalist code shows an example:
+The following code shows an example:

 .. code-block:: python